StefanoAraujo/vagrant/README.md

 Beware!
 This is a development environment.
 XDebug is configured to allow anyone to connect to it, no matter what their IP address is.

-### What to do if the hosts update doesn't work out of the box
+### Setting up the domain names for the Vagrant box on yoru computer

 If you cannot access the vagrant.up, vagrant53.up etc domains you need to edit your hosts file yourself and add the following lines: